zr67800/justmove/README.md

 # justmove
-CENG5050 course project: a camera-based fitness entertainment app
+This is a toy project: a camera-based fitness entertainment app

-test git commit